Former Fernie councillor co-launches cannabis company - BC Local News

-Former Fernie councillor Dennis Schafer no longer has a seat in local government, but rather sits at the head of a new company soon to open in Fernie.
+Former Fernie councillor Dennis Schafer no longer has a seat in local government, but rather sits at the head of a new company proposed to open soon in Fernie.

-Located in the old Stop & Shop off Highway 3, president and co-founder Dennis Schafer and his business partner and co-founder, Sarah-Jane Nelson are soon to open Fernie’s second cannabis dispensary, under the name Stick & Stone Cannabis Co.
+Located in the old Stop & Shop off Highway 3, president and co-founder Dennis Schafer and his business partner and co-founder, Sarah-Jane Nelson have proposed to open Fernie’s second non-medical retail cannabis store, under the name Stick & Stone Cannabis Co.

-This will serve as Fernie’s second cannabis store, as Compass Cannabis Clinic opened earlier this year.
-However, it will be Fernie’s first independently run cannabis store.
+This would serve as Fernie’s second cannabis store, as Compass Cannabis Clinic opened earlier this year.
+However, it would be Fernie’s first independently run cannabis store.

 Schafer says this has been a dream of his since he was 18.
 He explained he has put everything into this project.
 His ultimate hope is that this business is successful, so that he is able to stay rooted in the town he loves.
 The now 36-year-old says their mission is simple.